Puzzleheart

 As the story switches between Perigee’s perspective and that of the House itself, we see the House’s actions becoming even more dangerous and potentially deadly, while Perigee and Lily rush to solve a series of puzzles that might hold the means to stop it.
 Are they on the right track?
 And can the cracks in Perigee’s family be healed as well?

 Perigee’s nonbinary identity is incidental to the plot, although occasional remarks keep this from being a label that was simply slapped on without any regard for their experiences as a nonbinary person.
-(Among other things, the book mentions that Perigee’s dad jumped to their defense when someone questioned their pronouns; and we learn that “Phys ed had never been Perigee’s favorite period at school, even after their school got a non-gendered changing room.”)
+Among other things, the book mentions that Perigee’s dad jumped to their defense when someone questioned their pronouns; and we learn that “Phys ed had never been Perigee’s favorite period at school, even after their school got a non-gendered changing room.”
+The book never deadnames Perigee or indicates the gender they were assigned at birth, both of which would have been unnecessary details and examples of bad practice.

 Both Perigee and Lily are engaging characters whose different personalities and skill sets sometimes complement each other and sometimes clash; Perigee has an analytical bent, but their judgment is sometimes clouded by their need to try and fix their dad; Lily has picked up survival tips from her mother, who does search-and-rescue missions, but Lily is also sometimes too rule-bound.
 Both know what it is like to be the target of other kids’ harassment, though.